How To Prepare For A Pre-Employment Physical (With Examples)

 Summary.
 To prepare for a pre-employment physical you should read up on the expectations for your physical abilities and what tests you may have to complete.
 You may need to gather a list of medications, medical conditions, and any aids such as glasses or hearing aids that you may require.
 It’s important to note that the ADA places restrictions on employers from requiring a physical examination before extending a job offer.

-- How to Prepare for Your Pre-Employment Physical
+How to Prepare for a Pre-Employment Physical

 What Is a Pre-Employment Physical?